AlphaleafTech/corejavareview/instructions/part_1_instructions.md

 ## 📑`conversion`
-If the following method is executed, it will throw an error.
-Please fix this method using the **type casting** to get the desired output.
+When the following method is invoked, it will throw an error.
+Uncomment and fix the faulty code using the **type casting** to get the desired output.
 Do not make any other code change besides type casting.

 **Faulty Code:**
 ```java